Rail timetable change 2018

 - stable timetables and reliable services

-- compensation for poor service, measured against the original timetable promised, not the slimmed down one now on offer
+- compensation for poor service, measured against the original timetable promised, not the slimmed down one offered

-- the whole rail industry to pull together to help passengers through this crisis.
-Lift ticket restrictions and help passengers whichever train company they need to use.
+- the whole rail industry to pull together to help passengers through this crisis, lifting ticket restrictions so passengers could use whichever train company they needed to.

-We are pushing to make these things happen on behalf of passengers and are continuing to help more passengers with their complaints to train companies.
+We pushed to make these things happen on behalf of passengers and continue to help more passengers with their complaints to train companies.

 We’re into the twelfth week since the 20 May timetable didn’t go to plan on Govia Thameslink, Northern and TransPennine Express.
 How is it now for passengers?
 While it’s not yet perfect, it’s considerably better than it was.
 Re-introduction last week of three-quarters of the 168 missing Northern trains seems to have gone reasonably well.
 The timetable introduced on Thameslink and Great Northern on 15 July also continues to operate reliably, except where infrastructure faults have occurred.